diosvo/synthetic-js/data-structure/dynamic-programming/README.md

 Do it step by step:

 <u>Step 1</u> Base case: Out of bounds check.

+> _Because it only moves down or right, so we don't need to check row and colum less than zero._

 ```js
 if (row === grid.length || column === grid[0].length) return <base_case_value>;